FAQ: Property Assessed Clean Energy (PACE)

 • What is PACE?
 Property Assessed Clean Energy (PACE) is a tool for property owners to voluntarily finance private property improvements related to renewable energy, energy efficiency, and hurricane hardening through assessments levied on their property tax bill by special districts established for that purpose.

 • What is the status of PACE in Sarasota County?
 The Sarasota County Commission adopted an ordinance setting the framework for a PACE program on October 11th, but the program is not yet available locally.
 There are still a couple steps to be completed, including agreements with each of the providers and a resolution by the cities that would like to opt-in to our program.
-The goal is to have the program ready to launch in the beginning of 2018.

 • How can I learn more about PACE and stay informed about its launch?
 When the program is launched, a series of workshops will be scheduled to inform the community about financing options including PACE, eligibility requirements, and how they can participate.
 Those workshops will be announced by email and in a media release on the county’s website.
 If you would like to be added to an email list to receive updates on PACE or if you have questions or comments, please email email@example.com or call 941-861-5000.